IV:04:09 Comprehensive Travel Regulations

 For example, if an employee normally commutes 10 miles (20 miles round trip), and performs work on the way home from the official station which results in 12 miles driven, the mileage reimbursement will be for 2 miles only, as that is the amount of mileage in excess of the employee's normal commute.
 In no instance shall mileage claimed for reimbursement exceed actual miles traveled.

 B. Mode of Transportation – Transportation for employees traveling singly should be by common carrier (air, train, or bus) whenever practical.
 The use of air travel is recommended when time is an important factor or when the trip is so long that other methods of travel would increase the subsistence expense.
 Automobile transportation may be used to save time when common carrier transportation cannot be satisfactorily scheduled, or to reduce expenses when two or more employees are making the trip.
-Reimbursement for personal vehicle use may be claimed at the standard mileage rate provided that the cost of such reimbursement is less than comparable cost of commercial transportation including taxi fares and/or limousine charges.
+Reimbursement for personal vehicle use may be claimed at the lesser of the standard mileage rate or comparable cost of commercial transportation including taxi fares and/or limousine charges.
 The employee is responsible for documenting the comparison of the standard mileage rate cost to airfare or other common carrier modes for the dates of travel and submitting with the claim for reimbursement.

 When flying, if the airline offers different fare options based on services and benefits, only the lowest fare option will be reimbursed.
 A list of available flight options on the day the flight is booked should be attached to the travel authorization or travel claim.
 Personal preference add-on fees including, but not limited to, priority seating and early check-in are NOT reimbursable and should not be charged on the University P-Card when in group travel status.